menahals/menahals/README.md

 📫 You can reach me on [LinkedIn](https://www.linkedin.com/in/msc-menahal/) or via email at **menahals01@gmail.com**.

-⚡ Fun fact: I love **solving complex problems and turning raw data into actionable insights**.
+⚡ Fun fact: I love **tracking down anomalies and uncovering hidden threats in digital environments**.